Saturday, April 18, 2009

 High pressure and low cloud

-Ribbons of snow remain in Ciste Gully Conditions are calm with the dominating high pressure system.
+Conditions are calm with the dominating high pressure system.
 Unfortunately with the Easterly air flow the Cairngorms tends to get cloudy weather.
 We did get the odd glimpse of blue sky today as it tried to clear but it didn't last for very long.

 Tuesday, April 14, 2009